 The pre-installed Sprint 8 program is a patented high-intensity interval training (HIIT) developed by Johnson Health Tech, the parent company of Horizon Fitness.

-The Sprint 8 program is widely used and is a successful training program for runners.
+The Sprint 8 program is widely used and a successful runner’s training program.
 The preset program feature enables users to choose their interval rates for convenient interval training making the Horizon 7.4 AT an excellent choice for HIIT or other interval training.

 Weight & Weighing Capacity

 The weight capacity of the Horizon 7.4 AT is 350 pounds, and its weight is 318 pounds.
-There are few treadmills in this price range with much less difference between the weight and capacity.
+Few treadmills are in this price range with much less difference between the weight and capacity.
 The treadmill is that much more stable and robust.

 The Horizon 7.4 AT uses Bluetooth to sync with other applications.
 Like Peloton or Zwift, your favorite subscription app can sync with the Horizon 7.4 AT to show stats on your tablet.

-Bluetooth Audio enables you to connect your phone to the treadmill and listen to music or podcasts.
-For tracking and training your heart rate, Horizon offers an HR chest strap with the 7.4AT.
+Bluetooth Audio lets you connect your phone to the treadmill and listen to music or podcasts.
+Horizon offers an HR chest strap with the 7.4AT for tracking and training your heart rate.

 Horizon connects to the famous Zwift jogging app.
 With this software, you may compete in a virtual race with other runners.
 The live community makes your runs more exciting.
 Horizon is one of the few treadmill manufacturers that supports Zwift.

 This treadmill’s app compatibility is one of its most significant advantages.
-For example, you’ll earn discounts on workout apps like Studio, Aaptiv, and Daily Burn if you use the tablet holder.
+For example, using the tablet holder, you’ll earn discounts on workout apps like Studio, Aaptiv, and Daily Burn.

 This treadmill was designed to work with third-party workout applications mainly.